theoptiplexcoder/my-ai-prompts/README.md

 # my-ai-prompts
-Some of my ai prompts that have been very helpful for me to discover information using AI chatbots
+AI prompts that have been very helpful for me to discover information using AI chatbots

+Pull requests are welcome